 In 2020, we reviewed the presentation of income and expenses related to our restructuring plans, pension plan curtailments and amendments as well as certain asset impairments.
 As a result, we reclassified the restructuring and associated charges, pension curtailment and plan amendment income and expenses as well as certain impairment charges that were previously presented in other operating income and expenses to the functional line items to enhance the relevance of information provided in our consolidated income statement.
-The comparative amounts for 2019 have been reclassified accordingly.
-For more information, refer to Note 2, Significant accounting policies, in the consolidated financial statements included in this Annual Report.
+The comparative amounts for 2019 and 2018 have been reclassified accordingly.
+For more information, refer to Note 2, Significant accounting policies, in the consolidated financial statements included in this Annual Report on Form 20-F.